tiagorubio/CitibikeNYC-Prediction-Pyspark-and-Python-SKLearn/README.md

 Create a project and set up a spark instance and an cloud object storage instance.
 See this video for a tutorial on how to create a project: https://www.youtube.com/watch?v=8-MlqMxFNuc.

-Create a notebook and select the runtime environment as the spark instance you created.
-The defaul name is "spark-da".
+Create a notebook and select, "Import from File" then upload the DataProcessing_Spark.ipynb, then select runtime environment as the spark instance you created.
 Set the Language to Python 3.5.
 And the Spark version to 2.1.
+Create the notebook.

 See this video for a tuturial on how to create a notebook in Watson Studio, make sure you select the options above and not the ones from the video. https://www.youtube.com/watch?v=iNw4tQAJoO4